lisasiliu/FiresideScienceChat/README.md

 ### Announcement!

 We originally started this series because we wanted to provide interesting talks on new topics for the students who were affected by the lockdown in Wuhan and were staying at home.
 Now that the lockdown has been lifted, we will no longer be hosting weekly chats in Chinese.

+## Past Presentations (Collaborations, English)

 ### Fireside Science Chats with IEEE WIE